 It's natural, tastes good in the minute doses and most importantly, gives a very long shelf life.
 Flower essences, by design have so much life force within them that a hefty preservative is needed as well as the colored glass to inhibit light absorption.
 Brandy allows a properly stored flower essence to last indefinitely.

 In a glass of water with a standard 4 drop dosage, brandy wins.
 It makes water taste like really good water.
 Vinegar has a slight vinegar taste that cats and kids are not generally fans of.
 I doubt either preservative would be perceptible in any flavored drink.

-Still, alcohol is a concern for some people, even at that small dose.
-In that case, you can still use a brandy-based essence externally by dotting on pulse points, or evaporating the alcohol off by adding it to a hot beverage.
+I have seen people with allergies react with that small of an alcohol content.
+It amounts to a little bit of flushing.
+In that case if it's not a contact allergy, you can still use a brandy-based essence externally by dotting on pulse points, or areas of tension.
 You also can special order any of our essences with a vinegar base instead.

 Plenty of recovering alcoholics are using the brandy based essences without falling off the wagon.
 It's up to you to judge your level of healing in the process and what you think is ok for you personally.
 The amounts are again, really small.
 I think the biggest concern for recovery is that there are some potential sensory triggers such as smell.
 Again, these are not essential oils, and if you have an alcohol problem I would advise against putting the bottle up to your nose and taking a whiff.
 It smells like booze and scent is a powerful trigger.
 I also don't think it's wisdom to squirt essences straight from the bottle into your mouth, although I know recovering alcoholics that do and it never goes any further than that.
 If your drink of choice was beer or wine, you're probably safer than if it was hard liquor.